MichaelC1999/WhaleHarasser/README.md

-# WhaleHarasser
+# WhaleWhisper

 Live Demo: https://whale-harasser.vercel.app/
 Bellecour Graph Query dApp: 0xfe7773F87947908C3A14FEEdAAfD8D5eC2b6e2c2

-WhaleHarasser is a groundbreaking DeFi marketing platform that empowers users to receive targeted marketing content by email, all while preserving their privacy and data security.
+WhaleWhisper is a groundbreaking DeFi marketing platform that empowers users to receive targeted marketing content by email, all while preserving their privacy and data security.
 This platform offers users a unique opportunity to monetize their interaction with DeFi protocols, and it provides marketers with an effective way to reach high-value DeFi users.

 ## Introduction
-WhaleHarasser redefines email marketing in the DeFi space, bridging the gap between users and marketers in a privacy-focused and secure manner.
+WhaleWhisper redefines email marketing in the DeFi space, bridging the gap between users and marketers in a privacy-focused and secure manner.
 Below are the key aspects of this project:

 - User Empowerment: Users can selectively opt to receive marketing content and earn compensation for their participation.
 This novel approach allows users to take control of their DeFi experience and profit from their history of significant transactions.